Haskeeb265/obsidian-vault/4 - Journal/Friday, 27th Dec, 2024.md

 #  Saturday, 28th Dec, 2024

 The year is about to end.
-Even though I thought this would be my year, it
+Even though I thought this would be my year, it didn't turn out to be that.
+However it did gave me a tons of new experiences.

+The best thing 2024 g